eag1ex/bank-application/readme.md

 ***
 ###### Start the App
-* Once you run it and have installed, configured your mongodb, it will automaticly run the process for you, proxyfy and start the nodemon server, and launch Chorme as default browser.
+* Once you run it and have installed, configured your mongodb, it will automatically run the process for you, proxyfy and start the nodemon server, and launch Chorme as default browser.
 * Generated files are stored in the ./public dir along with bower_components.
-* The npm task runner/gulp uses Wiredeb to dynamicly inject files generated in ./public/index.html
+* The npm task runner/gulp uses Wiredeb to dynamically inject files generated in ./public/index.html
 * The server/backed is in ./server dir, some of the configuration is shared from the main ./config.js file, such as port.